things to do in cusco

 things to do in cusco and inti raymi

 Even more, if you want to see a staging throughout all of Cusco City, outdoors, with more than 300 local dancers and actors, dressed in Inca clothes, fabrics, and jewels, you will have to see the Inti Raymi.
-A group of Cusco scholars recovered this Inca festivity in 1944.
+A group of Cusco scholars recovered from this Inca festivity in 1944.
 The festivity was the most important for the Incas and was dedicated to the Sun god.
 In this form, each June 24, in the Winter Solstice, when the sun is located farthest to the earth, the Incas called it through dances, music, and even human sacrifices, to feel its warmth again.

 Of course, three important Inca places in Cusco (that are still standing) host the Inti Raymi: The Qoricancha or Sun Temple (Current Santo Domingo church), the Main Square, and the Sacsayhuaman fortress.
 The two first places are free to enter, however, the last place has a cost ticket of around $100, and the same municipality sells these.
 Therefore, if you want to appreciate this great show, we suggest you contact a local travel agency.
 They will bring you the entrance in advance because these usually are sold out.